Naseband/SAMP-JumpPads/README.md

 # Configuration

-You define these values before including JumpPads.inc for some customization:
+You can define these values before including JumpPads.inc to change some limits and configuration:

 - MAX_JUMP_PADS: Maximum number of Jump Pads.